CompuTec/computec-docs/docs/labels/setup/configuration/gathering-more-information.md

 You will find two query types:

-- **Add Query**: executes when a document is initially added to the system.
+- **Add Query**: Executes when a document is initially added to the system.
-- **Update Query**: executes when a document is updated in the system.
+- **Update Query**: Executes when a document is updated in the system.

 :::warning
     We recommend adding this new column in both queries.